Where did the data come from?

 According to glassdoor data, the unadjusted content gap is 22,5 percent - on the actual salary, this means that women earn an average of 78 cents for every euro that men earn.
 Even after considering all relevant factors and the statistical adjustment, the gap is still at 5,5 percent.
 For comparison: in France the adjusted gender pay gap is 6,3 percent, in Austria it is 3,9 percent, while the US with 5,4 percent is just under Germany.
 For Great Britain the same salary scale was calculated as for the Federal Republic.

-That too Federal Statistical Office comes with 21 percent (unadjusted) or 7 percent (adjusted) to similar results - but the Authority assumes that the actual wage gap would have been lower taking into account other and unavailable factors influencing .
-Part of the wage gap can be attributed to the fact that men "typically" work in other sectors and thus simply occupy higher-paid positions or have more work experience than women.
+That too Federal Statistical Office comes with 21 percent (unadjusted) or 7 percent (adjusted) to similar results - however, the agency assumes that the actual wage gap would have been lower considering other and unavailable factors influencing .
+Part of the pay gap can be attributed to the fact that men "typically" work in other sectors and thus simply occupy higher-paid positions or have more work experience than women.

 What are the explanatory and unresolved factors of gender pay gaps?